Mayrlab/scUTRquant/README.md

     and referenced by the `bx_whitelist` variable in the `configfile`.

 # Running Examples
-Examples are provided in the `scutr-quant/examples` folder.
+Examples are provided in the `scUTRquant/examples` folder.
 Each includes a script for downloading the raw data, a `sample_sheet.csv` formatted for use in the pipeline, and a `config.yaml` file for running the pipeline.

 Look for output files in the `qc/` and `data/` folders.

-Note that the `config.yaml` uses paths relative to the `scutr-quant` folder.
+Note that the `config.yaml` uses paths relative to the `scUTRquant` folder.

 ## 1K Neurons (10xv3) - BAM